Professor of Sociology

-Peace and Conflict Studies, Social Class and Social Change, Marx and Freud, Sociology of Empowerment, Psychoanalytic Sociology, Masculinities, Sociology of the Israeli-Palestinian Confrontation.
+Peace and Conflict, and Coexistence Studies, Social Class and Social Change, Marx and Freud, Sociology of Empowerment, Psychoanalytic Sociology, Masculinities, Sociology of the Israeli-Palestinian Confrontation, Public Sociology

-Gordon Fellman teaches courses on War and Possibilities of Peace, Social Class and Social Change, Marx and Freud, Sociology of Empowerment, Psychoanalytic Sociology, and Sociology of the Israeli-Palestinian Confrontation.
-This seemingly disparate listing holds together by way of the central question he poses in his courses, in his book and other writings, and in the undergraduate Peace and Conflict Studies Program, which he chairs: What are the sources, in history and in the self's development and inner workings, of unnecessary human suffering?
+Gordon Fellman teaches courses on Deconstructing War, Building Peace, Social Class and Social Change, Marx and Freud, Sociology of Empowerment, Psychoanalytic Sociology, Sociology of the Israeli-Palestinian Confrontation, and "Public Sociology".
+This seemingly disparate listing holds together by way of the central question he poses in his courses, in his book and other writings, and in the undergraduate Peace and Conflict, and Coexistence Studies Program, which he chairs: What are the sources, in history and in the self's development and inner workings, of unnecessary human suffering?
 How can it be thoughtfully, carefully, mindfully reduced?

 Believing that understanding and action must inform each other for both to be most successful, he involves himself in the community — both Brandeis and beyond — from time to time, to try to realize some of the values and ideas he teaches and writes about.
 He spent much of the spring semester 1997-98 planning and, with a remarkable group of about 35 members of Brandeis Students for a Free Tibet, carrying out 16 programs called Seven Weeks on Tibet, leading up the Dalai Lama's May 8-9 visit to Brandeis.